ninolam/landing-in-real-art/CMS.md

 You can now customize everything in the page by doing like this.

-There are some tricks for artists carousel and tealm carousel, but the way of chnaging texts, images, links is the same !
+There are some tricks for artists carousel and team carousel, but the way of changing texts, images, links is the same !

 For instance to modify the texts of the buttons in the header component, go to the document _Header_Buttons_